 Although it is mostly associated with shedding, a dragon may stretch their beard by opening their mouth long before they are due to shed.

-This behavior may keep the skin around the beard area supple and avoid it from growing too tight.
+This behavior may keep the skin around the beard area supple and prevent it from growing too tight.

 3. Aggressive Behavior